-The department chair meets occasionally with personnel from the College's philanthropy office.
+Results: The department chair meets occasionally with personnel from the College's philanthropy office.
 A philanthropy fund has been established to leverage the initial gift that established the Undergraduate Student Opportunity Fund.
+A large endowed gift has recently been received that will fund international professional development opportunities for students, faculty, and staff.